10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 This metaphor captures the 10 Mukhi's unique value proposition precisely.

-The 10 Mukhi Rudraksha functions the same way in the Vedic remedial system.
+The 10 Mukhi Rudraksha works the same way in the Vedic remedial system.
 You do not need to know which planet is afflicted.
 You do not need a detailed chart reading.
 You do not need to predict which Dasha or Gochar will bring difficulties.
-The 10 Mukhi provides blanket coverage — a single bead that harmonises all nine Grahas, protects from all ten directions, and invokes Vishnu's preserving grace across every domain of life simultaneously.
+The 10 Mukhi provides blanket coverage, a single bead that harmonises all nine Grahas, protects from all ten directions, and invokes the preserving grace of Sri Vishnuji across every domain of life at once.

 This makes it the ideal Rudraksha for three specific scenarios: